fancyremarker/docker-nginx/README.md

 installation: if TLS 1.0 is enabled in IE 6, our configuration can be used to connect.

+### TCP proxies

+To use NGiNX as a proxy to TCP upstreams, just set the `PROTOCOL` environment variable to `tcp`:

+    docker run -P -e PROTOCOL=tcp UPSTREAM_SERVERS=host1:3000 quay.io/aptible/nginx

+The NGiNX container exposes all TCP servers on port 9000.

 ### Simulating trusted SSL connections

 If you're on OS X running boot2docker, you can configure your system to trust NGiNX's self-signed certificate by taking the following steps: